Japan's 2020 average monthly household spending down record 5.3%

 By category, declines in outlays for culture and recreation contributed most to the overall drop, diving 18.1%, while spending on transportation and communication fell 8.6% as consumers shied away from face-to-face services.

+As more people have been spending time at home as well as working from home, outlays on video game consoles expanded 53.7% and expenditure on personal computers grew 30.7%.

-The government declared its first state of emergency in April last year for some prefectures, later expanding it nationwide, requesting people to stay at home and some businesses to temporarily close or cut operating hours.
-It triggered the worst recession on record for the world’s third-largest economy.
-The emergency was fully lifted in late May.
+The government declared its first state of emergency in some areas in April and later expanded it nationwide, urging people to refrain from nonessential outings and some businesses to close or close early.
+The emergency declaration was lifted the following month but the economy was significantly hurt.

 Household spending showed a record drop of a real 16.2% from a year earlier in May.